NREL/PVMesh/README.md

 - back_sheet_thick: thickness of backsheet or back glass
 - perimeter_margin: edge margin
+- file_format: format of the generated mesh

+- parameters `a`,`b`,`c`,`h` are frame parameters and are shown in the frame illustration in the GUI picture above.

-- clip_thick: open space of frame (parameter d)
+- clip_thick: open space of frame ( `d`)
-- seal_length: width of seal (distance from panel edge to frame, parameter f)
+- seal_length: width of seal (distance from panel edge to frame, `f`)
-- frame_thick:  thickness of frame (paramater t)
+- frame_thick:  thickness of frame (`t`)
-- c: 12.0
-- b: 4.0
-- a: 35.0
-- h: 50.0

-file_format: format of the generated mesh
+### Panel Geometry

+Once the variables are defined, the panel geometry is created in steps.
+The panel is decomposed into 7 substructures: frame, back_sheet, back_encap, cell_layer, front_encap, front_glass and cells.
+to finalize the geometry a seal is added to close the gap between the frame and the multilayered panel.

+### Panel mesh

+The geometry created is sorted to obtain 1D, 2D and 3D elements.
+Each substructor is meshed based on its geometry.
+Adaptive mesh refinement is used to reduce mesh density where its not needed.